GoofyNest/HardwareSpoofing/README.md

-# We are moving the guide to GitBook, https://goofynest.gitbook.io/spoof
+# Guide is moved to gitbook = https://goofynest.gitbook.io/spoof

 Get the latest updates by joining our Discord server, we also now have free-support!